 It’s been a long time between posts!
-I landed an amazing new job and it’s taken me on this new and exciting wild ride.
+I’ve spent a year working in the ethical fashion space and it’s taken me on this new and exciting wild ride.

-Taking my magazine and digital media skills, combining them with my obsessive LOVE of shopping and drive to support women, I’m now the new Head of Retail at social enterprise Global Sisters.
-Global Sisters exists to support women excluded from mainstream employment to create financial independence and empowerment through small business ownership.
-GS runs business programs, matches women with amazing coaches and mentors, and I have the privilege of working alongside them, and women internationally, to commission and market their beautiful handmade, ethically produced, luxe products for our online store The Market.
+Taking my magazine and digital media skills, combining them with my obsessive LOVE of shopping and drive to support women, I was working as Head of Retail at social enterprise The Market.
+The Market exists to support women excluded from mainstream employment to create financial independence and empowerment through small business ownership.
+I had the privilege of working alongside them, and women internationally, to commission and market their beautiful handmade, ethically produced, luxe products for an online lifestyle store The Market.

 When I left my magazine editor job I wrote these words on my facebook quote: she believed she could so she did.